8rz-G/InventoryManagment.Web/README.md

 # Inventory Management Web Application
-This is an ASP.NET Core MVC application that helps manage inventory items such as departments, displays, hardware models, laptops, producers, and users.
+This is an ASP.NET Core MVC application that helps manage inventory and users.

 ### Features
 - Department Management: Add, edit, delete, and view departments.